OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 You'll notice that we declare an object of the `ShiftRegister` class within the `SevenSegment` class.
 This is a good example of the following concepts:

 * **Code reusability:** Earlier we wrote an independent class for the shift register, but now we're using it like a Lego block to build something new.
 This lets us focus on new code for the 7-seg.
 We can do this for any other device that requires a shift register without writing another copy of the class.
 * **Abstraction:** The `ShiftRegister` class gives us full control over a shift register device.
 However, when we're working with a 7-seg, we don't really care about the shift register anymore.
-At most, we should only have to tell the `ShiftRegister` object which GPIOs to use and it would take care of the rest while we work on translating text input into which LED segments to light up.
+At most, we should only have to tell the `ShiftRegister` object which GPIOs to use and it would take care of the rest; we can then work on translating text input into which LED segments to light up.

 These ideas makes it easier to think about how different pieces of a project work together.
 This helps us focus on designing systems and logic rather than getting bogged down in the details.

 #### Dictionary

 So far we've been working with lists, which are collections of one or more data values in order.
 The values in lists are indexed by numbers, for example `students[3]`.
-However, there are times when we're more interested in giving these values meaningful names than working with them in order.
+However, there are times when we're more interested in working with these values by using meaningful names than working with them in order.
 Enter the **dictionary!**

 Dictionaries are data structures that contain **key-value pairs**.
 A key is a name or label, and the value is some data that you want to associate with that key; it could even be another dictionary!
-Dictionaries are indexed by their keys, for example `students["Bobby Tables"]`.
+Dictionaries are indexed by their keys, for example `students["Robert Tables"]`.

 Let's look at the `digitMap` dictionary used to store the bytestrings for each character in the `SevenSegment` class: